-CONTROL TYPE

-IMPROPERLY SET: Set CONTROL TYPE to PID control if you want the temperature controller to adjust the output power based on the actual temperature and the set temperature.
+CONTROL TYPE IMPROPERLY SET: Set CONTROL TYPE to PID control if you want the temperature controller to adjust the output power based on the actual temperature and the set temperature.
 Set CONTROL TYPE to COMPUTER CONTROL if you want to use an external computer to adjust the power output manually.
-See Section 2.3.

-IMPROPER

-SENSOR TYPE: Only NTC thermistors of proper type can be utilized.
+See Section 2.5.1.
+IMPROPER SENSOR TYPE: Only NTC thermistors of proper type can be utilized.
 Verify an NTC thermistor is being used and its Resistance-versus-Temperature (R-T) curve is one that is supported by the controller.
-Verify the proper SENSOR TYPE has been selected, see Section 2.8.

-DIGITAL DISPLAY (MP-2986) DOES NOT RESPOND AS EXPECTED:

-"Serr" DISPLAYED: DISPLAY FUNCTION ENABLE check box not checked.
-Make selection (check box) and send values to controller.

-DISPLAY DOES NOT

-ALTER SET

-TEMPERATURE: SET TEMP TYPE improperly set.
-Set to JP3 DISPLAY SET VALUE.
-This selection is at the bottom of the pull down box list, and may not be readily noticeable as a selection option.
-See Section 2.3.
+Verify the proper SENSOR TYPE has been selected, see Section 2.3.
+DIGITAL DISPLAY (MP-2986) DOES NOT RESPOND AS EXPECTED: "Serr" DISPLAYED: EXTERNAL DISPLAY ENABLE has not been turned on.
+See Section 2.4.2 DISPLAY DOES NOT ALTER SET TEMPERATURE: USE SET VALUE OF DISPLAY must be selected.
+See Section 2.2.1.
+The HIGH EXTERNAL SET RANGE and LOW EXTERNAL SET RANGE (see Section 2.2.4) need to also be set to define the high and low limits that the temperature can be set to.

-APPENDIX B Troubleshooting Communications Port
+APPENDIX B: Troubleshooting Communications